dszfw/gojs-flowchart-rest/README.md

             "connections": []
         }

-    if taskAssoc is not need we can omit this, process will be created without attached tasks
+    if taskAssoc is not need, we can omit this, process will be created without attached tasks

 * Update process